danieltudares/cvp_evpn_vxlan_demo/README.md

 ### AVD Docker container:
 The AVD docker is a container with all requirements pre-installed.
 It is a quick way to start working on your lab without worrying about setting up your environment.
-Info about getting the AVD docker container up and running here: https://avd.sh/en/releases-v3.x.x/docs/installation/setup-environment.html#use-docker-as-avd-shell
+Info about getting the AVD docker container up and running [here](https://avd.sh/en/releases-v3.x.x/docs/installation/setup-environment.html#use-docker-as-avd-shell)

 ### Python virtual environment:
 1. From the project root folder (*/EVPN_AA_Multihoming*) create a new python environment and activate it: